Plug-and-Steer: Decoupling Separation and Selection in Audio-Visual Target Speaker Extraction: Introduction

 By treating the LSM as a ``steering wheel,'' we utilize a lightweight visual steering module to anchor the target speaker to a designated output channel.
 Unlike post-hoc selection—a straightforward strategy that identifies the target from fully decoded outputs—our mechanism is embedded directly within the feature flow.
 By reusing fine-grained latent features, Plug-and-Steer eliminates the redundant re-encoding or synchronization stages required by external selection pipelines.
 Furthermore, the LSM bridges the internal feature flow, allowing the routing logic to be optimized directly through signal-level reconstruction losses.
 This enables a direct gradient flow that ensures more stable target selection than detached classification.

-Ultimately, this work serves as a proof-of-concept demonstrating that well-established AOSS backbone can be transformed into a target extraction system at minimal cost.
+Ultimately, this work serves as a proof-of-concept demonstrating that well-established AOSS backbones can be transformed into a target extraction system at minimal cost.
 By offering a scalable blueprint for this adaptation, our framework allows extraction performance to scale naturally alongside the rapid evolution of underlying separation engines.
-Our primary contributions are summarized as follows: \begin{itemize} \item We analyze the latent structural properties of diverse AOSS architectures, showing that speaker identity is permutable via a simple linear transformation at the feature level. \item We propose Plug-and-Steer, a framework decoupling separation from selection to preserve the high-fidelity acoustic priors of frozen AOSS models. \item We demonstrate that our internal steering mechanism achieves comparable selection accuracy and better computational efficiency than post-hoc selection strategies. \item Experiments across four representative architectures validate that our method effectively inherits the separation capabilities of diverse backbones, achieving better perceptual quality. \end{itemize}
+Our primary contributions are summarized as follows: \begin{itemize} \item We analyze the latent structural properties of diverse AOSS architectures, showing that speaker identity is permutable via a simple linear transformation at the feature level. \item We propose Plug-and-Steer, a framework decoupling separation from selection to preserve the high-fidelity acoustic priors of frozen AOSS models. \item We demonstrate that our internal steering mechanism achieves comparable selection accuracy and better computational efficiency than post-hoc selection strategies. \item Experiments across four representative architectures validate that our method transforms diverse AOSS backbones into AV-TSE systems while preserving their perceptual quality.